Table of Contents

 - Hostinger form lead capture and qualification with OpenAI, Beehiiv, and Google Sheets (template #4575).
 Same shape, but adds an OpenAI scoring step before subscribing the lead.

-There is also a community node, n8n-nodes-beehiiv, that wraps subscriber, post, and publication endpoints as native n8n nodes so you can skip raw HTTP.
-We recommend evaluating last-commit date and license before installing; if it has gone stale, the HTTP-node pattern below is the safer default.
+A community node also exists. n8n-nodes-beehiiv wraps the subscriber, post, and publication endpoints as native n8n nodes, which lets you skip raw HTTP entirely.
+Check its last-commit date and license before you install it.
+If it has gone stale, the HTTP-node pattern below is the safer default.

 The canonical n8n HTTP-node config for the Beehiiv subscribe call, derived from template #5992 and the Beehiiv API docs: